 The IntelliFlex series can handle a variety of part sizes and types through its use of Epson’s RC+ integrated software environment, which is used to program and control all aspects of the flexible feeder system.
 “It’s also what enables the IntelliFlex to be set up so quickly,” Tieu added.
 “We have built-in command sets for parts feeding so that engineers don't have to figure this out themselves.
 The user interface provides a point-and-click way to program the feeder.”

 The RC+ software environment’s use of artificial intelligence enables autotuning of the IntelliFlex system.
 Aaron Donlon, Epson Robots product manager, explained that, in the RC+ environment, “if you set up the system for one part and then need to move to the next part for a different product, setting up that new part in the system is very easy with all the built-in wizards.
 You literally just drop 10 parts on the feeder and it uses the built-in algorithm to determine the right set of vibrations or frequency to spread those parts out for optimized feeding.
 There’s no trial and error with this process, you just let the machine do the automated tuning calibration for you.”

-Donlon noted that the longest he’s seen the system take to self-adjust to new parts is 5 minutes, but that the process typically only takes about two minutes.
+Donlon noted that the longest he’s seen the system take to self-adjust to new parts is five minutes, but that the process typically takes about two minutes.